abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 })
 ```

-But in order for such function to really define an order (e.g. give the same output every time, independent of how were the objects shuffled initially), it has to obey several rules.
+But in order for such a function to really define an order (e.g. give the same output every time, independent of how the objects were shuffled initially), it has to obey several rules.

 Incidentally, (or rather not incidentally at all), these rules are nearly equivalent to the mathematical laws that define the criteria of the relationship between elements in an order i.e. those are the rules that define which element can point to which.
 Let's review them.